 If you're a victim of identity theft, however, the most important part of FCRA is Section 609(e).
 This is the part that says if a company has done business with someone using your information (in other words, an identity thief who says they are you) that company must provide you with all applications and business records that were made in your name.

 However, companies have given identity theft victims a lot of grief over this.
 Some companies say they cannot release the records because they are proprietary, others may say they won't give you the information without a court order.
 A few have even gone so far as to say they wouldn't provide that information because they must protect the privacy of their clients (be careful not to explode when they tell you that.)
-The problem is so prevalent, that the FTC has written a brochure specifically addressing this issue.
-(NOTE: The FTC was hacked Feb 17, 2012, and had to take the link for this brochure down until they addressed the vulnerability.
-They have not given a time when this will be back up.)
+The problem is so prevalent that the FTC has written guidances specifically addressing this issue.
 They have also created a letter you can download to send to a company if you need to obtain these records.

-FCRA specifies that these records may be given to you, and to a law enforcement officer you designate – which will probably be the detective looking into your case (assuming you have one.)
+FCRA specifies that these records may be given to you, and to a law enforcement officer you designate, who will probably be the detective looking into your case (assuming you have one).

 One advantage the FCRA offers consumers is that it permits a private citizen to prosecute their own case against any "nationwide specialty consumer reporting agency" that is in violation of the law in state or federal court.

-The statute of limitations is either 5 years after the infraction that is the basis of the suit, or 2 years after discovery, whichever is shorter.
-(In other words, if you don't discover the violation for 6 years, you won't be able to file a suit because the shorter would be 5 years, and would have already passed.)
-Companies that know they have violated the FCRA may be able to have a case dismissed by notifying their clients of the error, because this would give clients a 2-year window instead, after which they could argue that the statute of limitations has already passed.
+The statute of limitations is either five years after the infraction that is the basis of the suit, or two years after the plaintiff discovers the infraction, whichever is earlier.
+(In other words, if you discover the violation one year after it occurs, but then wait three years to act, you will be prohibited from filing a suit by the earlier two-year date-of-discovery limit, even though you are still within the later five-year occurrence limit.)
+Companies that know they have violated the FCRA may be able to have a case dismissed by notifying their clients of the error, because this would give clients a two-year window instead, after which they could argue that the statute of limitations has already passed.